Federal Direct Graduate PLUS Loan

 Perkins Loan Master Promissory Note

-This form is used to finalize your awarded Perkins Loan.
+The Master Promissory Note is used to finalize your awarded Perkins Loan.
 Funds will not be disbursed until the completed promissory note is returned to the Financial Aid Office.
 Faxes cannot be accepted as we must have the original signed document.
-Please do not complete this promissory note unless you have been awarded a Perkins Loan.
+Please contact the Financial Aid Office to request the Perkin’s Master Promissory Note at 325-942-2246.

 |Annually||Up to $5,500 per year|